Bertl-81W/hello-world/README.md

 # hello-world
-no clue what I am doing
-once upon a time I managed F&B Departments, now I am writing code
+following instructions and have no clue as to what I am doing once upon a time I managed F&B Departments, now I am writing code